ga-wdi-lessons/JS-review-misc/readme.md

 ...turn to Google.
 Definitely do NOT try to slog through minified code.

 ## Google Fu
+This is a skill, and a valuable one.
+Even if you *think* you're good at it, you'll get better.
+It takes practice and each day you'll get progressively better at crushing those errors.

 Let's say we get the following error in the console...